marancibia/marancibia.github.io/oml4py-adb/get-started/get-started.md

 1. OML Notebooks contain a default list of interpreter bindings that operate under the different Autonomous Database processing groups.
 These interpreter bindings are used to run scripts in the different languages, and it will be processed by the Autonomous Database that it is linked to.

-  For this lab, we will set the processing group type to "low", by making sure it is the selected option in the top right of the Notebook when it's open.
+  For this lab, we will **set the processing group type to `low`**, by making sure it is the selected option in the top right of the Notebook when it's open.

   Click the processing group type button in the upper right-corner of the notebook to view the list of available processing group types.
     ![Oracle Machine Learning Notebooks DB Level](images/interpreter_level.png " ")